Kingston, NY Horseback Riding Trails and Maps

 NY 4.3 mi Asphalt, Ballast, Cinder, Crushed Stone, Dirt, Grass, Gravel

-The Catskill Scenic Trail lives up to its name as it winds through a broad farming valley and small towns in New York's Catskill Mountains.
-The West Branch of the Delaware River is often in sight,...
+The Catskill Scenic Trails runs for 25.6 miles between Bloomville and Roxbury, winding through a broad farming valley and small towns in New York’s Catskill Mountains.
+The West Branch of the Delaware...

 NY 26 mi Cinder, Crushed Stone, Dirt, Gravel